Zanatti/CVWebsite/README.md

 This is my personal CV/Portfolio Website.

-To run:
+-  To run dev:
-npm start
+   npm run dev
-To build:
+-  To build:
-npm build
+   npm run build